 The Federal Government makes available a range of resources to help employers in adopting recovery-ready workplace policies.
 You can find information on those resources on the Additional Resources page.
 Additionally, a growing number of states and chambers of commerce provide assistance to employers wishing to adopt recovery-ready (sometimes referred to as “recovery-friendly”) workplace policies.
 Information on selected state and chamber efforts can be found on the Additional Resources page under the State Resources section.
 Links to resources provided by other entities, such as the National Safety Council, can be found under the Other Materials section on the Additional Resources page.

 Every organization is unique.
 Moreover, factors such as workforce size and composition, regulatory constraints and opportunities, and organizational norms and cultures vary by sector, industry, and organization type.
-This said, the process of considering and subsequently implementing recovery-ready workplace policies can be viewed as having three stages: 1) Assessment; 2) Planning; and, 3) Implementation.
+This said, the process of considering and subsequently implementing recovery-ready workplace policies can be viewed as having four stages: 1) Assessment; 2) Planning; 3) Implementation; and, 4) Monitoring.
 This is represented in the graphic below.